Secret Network Overview

 Secret Network has come a long way, with the core development group starting out in 2017 and the Mainnet launching in early 2020.

-The most recent string of updates dubbed “Supernova” and “Shockwave” have brought Secret Network IBC interoperability, 200x performance upgrades for encrypted verifications, the launch of permits for user authentication, multiple performance optimizations for blockchain queries, a more redundant API node infrastructure, and IBC compatible cross-chain smart contract integration.
+The most recent string of updates dubbed “Supernova” and “Shockwave - Alpha & Delta” have brought Secret Network IBC interoperability, 200x performance upgrades for encrypted verifications, the launch of query permits for user authentication, multiple performance optimizations for blockchain queries, a more redundant API node infrastructure, and IBC compatible cross-chain smart contract integration.
+The latter kickstarting Privacy as a Service for the entire Cosmos ecosystem.

 Unlike other protocols aiming to provide programmable privacy, Secret Network does not utilize “group-oriented anonymous signature schemes” but assures privacy through encryption and specified hardware.
 Secret Network does not utilize ZK-proofs (ZKPs), Multi-Party Computation (MPC), or Homomorphic Encryption (HME) to achieve privacy due to concerns including poor scalability, technical infeasibility, and information centralization.